Vincit/knex-db-manager/README.md

 Argument|Type|Description
 --------|----|--------------------
-databaseName|string&#124; undefined| Name of the database to drop, if not given the name is read from `config.knex.connection.database`.
+databaseName|string&#124; undefined| Name of the database, if not given the name is read from `config.knex.connection.database`.

 #### Return value